-I’m Laura, a Drama and Movement Therapist registered with both the Health and Care Professions Council and The British Association of Dramatherapists.
+I’m Laura, a Creative Arts Psychotherapist and trainee supervisor registered with both the Health and Care Professions Council and The British Association of Dramatherapists.

-I facilitate both individual and group Drama and Movement Therapy sessions in my private therapy space, located in the beautiful and creative City of Bristol, while also setting up and running sessions for organisations within their own premises.
+I facilitate both individual and group Drama and Movement Therapy sessions in my private therapy space, located in the beautiful and creative City of Bristol.

-I also offer Drama and Movement Therapy Training, and am an associate lecturer in my field.
-I also utilise and draw upon my skills and training to deliver Mental Health Mentoring and workshops focusing on mental health and wellbeing, including workshops focused on Writing as Therapy.
+I also offer Drama and Movement Therapy CPD workshops, and am an associate lecturer in my field.
+I also utilise and draw upon my skills and training to deliver Mental Health Mentoring focusing on mental health and wellbeing.

 If you, your organisation or someone you care about is interested in finding out more about the healing aspects of drama and creativity, please feel free to get in touch.

 Alongside my many years of experience working both clinically and therapeutically to help people in different settings, such as NHS hospitals, schools, care centres and charitable organisations, I hold a Master’s degree in Drama and Movement Therapy from the Royal Central School of Speech and Drama (University of London).
 I also hold a BA (Hons) Degree in Drama, and undergo regular training and research to further inform my knowledge and practise.
 I am also currently undergoing training in Clinical Supervision.

 Throughout my career as a Drama and Movement Therapist I have been privileged to work with a wide range of children, adolescents, adults and older people, all with very different needs.
 My main area of expertise involves with working with children and young people with social, emotional and mental health needs, with specialisms in anxiety, depression and self-destructive thoughts and behaviour.